lcsirmaz/inner/README.md

-## inner - a Multi Objective Linear Program (MOLP) solver
+## inner - a MultiObjective Linear Program (MOLP) solver

 A MOLP is a linear program with more than one objective function.
-The linear 'constraints' are typically written in a matrix form where the columns correspond to (constraint) variables.
+The linear ''constraints'' are typically written in a matrix form where the columns correspond to (constraint) variables.